Kathleen Collins: Personal life

 Collins was married, but divorced in 1975.
 She had two children from her marriage: Nina Lorez Collins and Emilio Collins.
 She was married a second time, to Alfred Prettyman.

 Collins died from breast cancer in 1988 at the age of 46, at the Memorial Sloan Kettering Cancer Center in New York City.

+In November 2021, Collins was awarded the inaugural Icon Tribute from Gotham Film & Media Institute, with executive director Jeffrey Sharp stating: "Kathleen Collins lived an inspirational life itself worthy of a film.
+She fought for civil rights, then fought for the opportunity to tell powerful stories about people of color.
+She is an expert and nuanced storyteller who overcame a variety of systematic obstacles in order to tell stories that challenged stereotypes and featured nuanced depictions of marginalized communities.
+It is an honor to recognize this talented and dedicated individual who never got the appreciation she deserved."